 Penn State offers free download of Symantec Anti-Virus to all students.
 If you do not have one yet, please visit https://downloads.its.psu.edu/ and click the virus detection option.

-For students living in the Residence Halls, you need to fill out the Reshall Network Connection form during the move-in day.
+For students living in the Residence Halls, you need to fill out the Reshall Network Connection Form during the move-in period.
+To pick up a copy, please visit the IT Department at Butler 116.
 For all students, if you want to connect your laptop or other mobile devices to Penn State wireless, kindly go to http://wireless.psu.edu/.

 - Information Technology at Hazleton